motonisar/demo_mongo_java_api/README.md

 Prerequisite:
 Need a running mongodb which is already available.
 If not available ,
 please use   docker-compose file to spinup a mongodb running on docker.
-CMD > docker-compose -d -f docker.compose.yaml up
+CMD > docker-compose -f docker-compose.yaml up --detach